 Carefully remove the rolls from the oven and brush with the remaining 1 tablespoon of melted butter.
 Serve immediately or at room temperature.
 Store in an airtight container.

 If you don't have a stand mixer, add the yeast, milk, and honey to mixing bowl.
 Let the yeast bloom.
 Add in 3 tablespoons of butter, flour, and salt.
-Stir with a wooden spoon until your can't stir anymore.
+Stir with a wooden spoon until you can't stir anymore.
 Transfer the dough to a floured surface and knead for 3 to 5 minutes.
-Proceed finishing the rolls as directed.
+Proceed to finish the rolls as directed.